-This website, ctproduced.com , is a fan website and not associated in anyway with Creed Taylor, his family, or CTI Records etc. or any of the current companies that own copyright or trademark work originally produced by Mr. Taylor his companies.
+This website, ctproduced.com , is a fan website and not associated in anyway with the late Creed Taylor, his family, or CTI Records etc. or any of the current companies that own copyright or trademark work originally produced by Mr. Taylor his companies.

 If you want to get in touch, please contact me via this form

 1970 and 1971 were pivotal years in music.
 The industry and music consumers were moving on from the pillars of pop and country to rock of a number of different styles.
 Electric instruments, large scale concerts and higher quality recording techniques were starting to change everything.
 In many countries, not least the USA, social and racial protects were becoming increasingly important.

 Creed Taylor, by 1970, had been in the industry as a producer for some 15-years.
 This website was started in 2019.
 More than fifty, yes 50 years since then.
 Creed Taylor was 91-years old this year and for my part I thought some form of comprehensive retrospective was well overdue.